mirfanmcs/AI-Samples/README.md

 ### ❓ Question Answer
 A sample application that uses Azure AI Foundry Language Service for Question Answering.
 It answers questions on user input.

+### 💬 Conversational Language Understanding
+A sample application that uses Azure AI Foundry Language Service for conversational language understanding.
+It uses Conversation Analysis API to detect intent and extract entities.

 ## Quick Start